trismei/finer-finmark-data-pipeline/clean_code_automation/README.md

 ## Overview

-This project automates the cleaning and storage of financial datasets for the FinerFinmark platform.
+This project automates the cleaning and storage of financial datasets for the Finmark platform.
 It processes raw CSV files (event logs, marketing summaries, trend reports), cleans and standardizes the data, and stores the results in a structured SQLite database (`finmark_database.db`) using SQLAlchemy.

 ---